Adelic point groups of elliptic curves: Introduction

-In view of the above, it may come as a surprise that the adelic point group $E(\Ad_K)$ not only admits a rather simple explicit description as a compact topological group, but that this description is also almost universal in the sense that most $E$ over $K$ give rise to the \emph{same} adelic point group.
+In view of the fact that elliptic curves $E/K$ still give rise to basic open questions such as the effective computation of $E(K)$, the finiteness of its Tate-Shafarevich group, and the `average behavior' of $E(K)$, it may come as a surprise that the adelic point group $E(\Ad_K)$ not only admits a very explicit description as a compact topological group, but that this description is also almost universal in the sense that most $E$ over a given number field $K$ give rise to the \emph{same} adelic point group.

 \begin{theorem} Let $K$ be a number field of degree $n$.
 Then for almost all elliptic curves $E/K$, the adelic point group $E(\Ad_K)$ is topologically isomorphic to the universal group